renderedtext/semaphore-docs-new/source/docs/docker/docker-layer-caching.md

 As a result of changes in Docker's caching mechanism, our `docker-cache` tool is deprecated.
 We suggest you use a Docker registry for caching built images.

-## How to use Docker caching in Semaphore builds
+## How to use Docker layer caching in Semaphore builds

 Before you begin, make sure you have configured Semaphore to [integrate with a Docker container registry](/docs/docker/setting-up-continuous-integration-for-docker-project.html).